ShoutaoSun/ShoutaoSun/README.md

-# Hi this is shoutao 👋
+# Hi!
+This is shoutao 👋
 ### Attended UPC in 2021
 ### My major: Intelligent Science and Technology